Important facts and information to know when visiting Israel

 When is it best to visit Israel?

-Not as hot as many of it’s Middle East neighbours, Tel Aviv is perfect for those who love hot sunny summer days on the beach.
-You may find the Dead Sea areas hot, however not unbearable mid-summer.
+Not as hot as many of its Middle East neighbours, Tel Aviv is perfect for those who love hot sunny summer days on the beach.
+You may find the Dead Sea areas hot, however, not unbearable mid-summer.

-The winter months of November through to March are the coldest, with snow even reaching Golan Heights and occasional snowfall in Jerusalem.
-You will get rainfall along the coast in winter, though it will still pleasant in areas such as Eilat.
+The winter months of November through March are the coldest, with snow even reaching Golan Heights and occasional snowfall in Jerusalem.
+You will get rainfall along the coast in winter, though it will still be pleasant in areas such as Eilat.

 Most popular attractions in Israel